 Graduating in 2009, in the aftermath of the financial crisis, Thompson joined an economics consultancy where she spent the bulk of her time analyzing the U.S. housing market and historical performance of mortgage-backed securities.
 “It was really interesting and timely work,” she says.
 “I learned a lot from the analytical mindset of the people I worked with, and it brought my interests in the social implications of finance full circle.”

 When she started a job in strategic consulting for small businesses and foundations, Thompson was introduced to the concept of impact investing—and the idea of joining a bank.
 “A light bulb went off,” she says.
 The Morgan Stanley Sustainable Investing Fellowship while at Columbia Business School soon followed, which allowed her to work in Morgan Stanley’s Wealth Management Division.
 “I had a front-row seat to a growing market segment and the ways in which investments can potentially deliver positive impact alongside financial returns.
 To me, that was a big strategic opportunity for the firm that I found really exciting and merged my academic and career interests.”

 In 2017, she brought that passion to Morgan Stanley full-time.
-Thompson shares her insights on The Scale of Sustainable Investing in this Morgan Stanley Minute.
+Read more about Thompson in the following interview.

 Before you were hired full-time, you worked at Morgan Stanley as a Sustainable Investing Fellow.
 Talk a little about that.